 Youth can change Africa's destiny, Obama tells UCT

-Referring to US Senator Robert Kennedy's historic speech on the campus in 1966, Obama spoke about the civil rights movement in his home country during that decade, and a South Africa that was still knee-deep in the brutality of apartheid.
+During his address Obama referred to US Senator Robert Kennedy's historic speech at UCT in 1966, spoke about the civil rights movement in his home country during that decade, and reflected on a South Africa that was still knee-deep in the brutality of apartheid.

 "It would have seemed inconceivable at that time that less than 50 years later an African American president might address an integrated audience at South Africa's oldest university," he said, "and that this same university would have conferred an honorary degree on Nelson Mandela."